ljaime-hernandez/My-Obsidian-Vault/HTB/Linux.md

 ### Final Snapshot

 Once we have adjusted all our configurations and settings, we should create a `Final snapshot` again to save our settings.
 We will want to add all the changes and tasks to the description of the new snapshot.

+### VM Encryption

+In addition to LVM encryption, we can encrypt the entire VM with another strong password.
+This gives us an extra layer of protection that will protect our results and any customer data residing on the system.
+This means that no one will be able to start the VM without the password we set.

+Now that we have shut down and powered off the VM, we go to `Edit virtual machine settings` and select the `Options` tab.